nyc9981/nyc9981.github.io/aboutme.md

 subtitle: Genomic Scientist (
 ---

-My name is Xin Wang, working on genomics projects at [Memorial Sloan-Kettering Cancer Center (MSKCC)](https://www.mskcc.org/) in New York City.
+My name is Xin Wang, a research scientist working on genomics projects at [Memorial Sloan-Kettering Cancer Center (MSKCC)](https://www.mskcc.org/) in New York City.